Best practices

 Key takeaways

-- Four questions decide approval: does money move, does a human feel it, is it reversible, is there a policy owner.
+- Four questions decide whether to gate an action: does money move, does a human feel it, is it reversible, is there a named policy owner.

 The scenario